MengRe/PasswordManagement/README.md

 # PasswordManagement
 use python to create a password management system
  ## data structure
-  * data storage :  Using  (website, nickname,email, password) to store an account, all accounts are packed in data structure'list'
+  * data storage :  Using  (website, nickname,password, email, phone) to store an account, all accounts are packed in data structure'list'
-  * a dict to store the number of characters that every item has in an account , the dict is collections.default default value is {char_web: 10, char_nickname: 15, char_email: 30, char_passw: 20}
+  * a dict to store the number of characters that every item has in an account , the default value of the dict is
+     {char_web: 10, char_nickname: 15, char_email: 30, char_passw: 20}

  ## command line parameters